 Suggestivetongue: A language spoken evocatively.

 Hi, I’m Lorelei.
 You can call me Lorelei.
 Or Lo.
 Or Suggestive.
 Whichever makes you feel most comfortable.
 I use she/her pronouns.
-I am 28.
-Like most twenty-somethings I spend most of my time figuring out who I am.
+I’m a 29 years old.

 I graduated in the Spring of 2015 with a Bachelor’s of Science in Women’s Studies and minors in Gender/Sex/Queer Studies and Psychology.
 This blog is a result of my continued studies primarily related to life love, gender, and sexuality.
 All opinions are my own, as any good opinion should be.